4.20.2021

 acting: big and elaborate, like theater in a thousand-seat house

-intangibles: I hated it.
+intangibles: I didn't like it.
 Boring, way overlong (212 minutes), repetitive, and of course Charlton Heston (Judah Ben-Hur), the pre-Shatner, chewing the scenery throughout.
 I am not especially fond of epics, and this is the prime example of why.

 Academy Award winner: